 On the other hand, Kasich has angered many conservatives with his treatment of Barack Obama's Affordable Care Act.
 While saying he is opposed to most of the law and that he favors the “repeal and replace” goal of the Republican party, he has used increased federal funding made available by the law to strengthen Medicaid in Ohio.
 Tea Party activists have strongly denounced him for this, and many within the Tea Party refuse to support him because of it.

 Nevertheless, Kasich's conservative credentials are solid.
-He plans to announce his candidacy soon for the Republican presidential nomination in 2016, when he will be a strong GOP contender likely to appeal to many on the political right.
+He announced his candidacy for the 2016 Republican presidential nomination on July 21, 2015 and is expected to be a strong GOP contender, likely appealing to many on the political right.
 While he may encounter the displeasure of the Tea Party, he will be embraced by many others within his tent, and generally promises to be a strong Republican candidate.